-Do the KSBs listed reflect the requirements for an Optometrist to carry out Duty 1?
+21) Do the KSBs listed reflect the requirements for an Optometrist to carry out Duty 1?

-Our draft response to question 22 of the consultation: If no, please explain
+22) If no, please explain

 The elements do not fully reflect the KSBs to fulfil the duty at the level required for safe, effective optometry practice.
 The following are missing: